spring-epfl/zksk/docs/usage.rst

 Camenisch-Stadler notation.

-We can also instantiate subproofs separately and pass them to the :py:class:`composition.AndProof`.
+We can also instantiate subproofs separately and pass them to the :py:class:`composition.AndProofStmt`.
 In fact, the above is just a simplified way of writing the following:

 .. literalinclude:: ../examples/andproof.py
    :lines: 39-42

-The two ways to construct the AndProof are equivalent and work with an arbitrary number of parameters.
+The two ways to construct the AndProofStmt are equivalent and work with an arbitrary number of parameters.

 Composing proofs takes into consideration the re-occuring secrets.
 The following are two **not**